junesirius/junesirius.github.io/_posts/Supernatural/SPN_Pinefest26/SPN-Cursed-lips-whole-novel.md

 Dean tilts his head to Cas.
 "What he said."

 The boy looks back and forth between them.
-"O...
-Kay?"
+"O... kay?"

 "Anyway, we'll be on our way.
-Have a good day."
-Dean says, nudging Cas to put their non-purchase purchases into plastic bags.
+Have a good day," Dean says, nudging Cas to put their non-purchase purchases into plastic bags.

 They leave the shop with two bagful of food and daily supplies, laughing breathlessly as they put them in the trunk and slide back into the car.